-Welcome to the website for St Dunstan-in-the-West
+Welcome to St Dunstan-in-the-West

 This historic church, an Anglican Guild Church in the City of London proclaiming the glory of God in Jesus Christ and serving the local working community and tourists, provides a haven for private prayer in the midst of the city’s bustle.
 It was first founded around 1000 AD, and the present building has stood on Fleet Street for 180 years.

 You are always welcome to join us for our regular celebration of the Eucharist on Tuesdays at 12.30 pm.
 During Advent, Lent and other times as advertised we hold an evening service on Thursdays at 6pm followed by a study group in the vestry.
 Please see Services and Events.

 The church is normally open Monday-Friday, 10am – 4pm, for visitors and private prayer.
 The Blessed Sacrament is reserved in the sanctuary and there are votive candlestands.
 St Dunstan’s remains grateful to Friends of City Churches churchwatchers for their friendly and knowledgeable presence at the church on Tuesdays.

 For all the latest information about services, events and music recitals, please follow us on Twitter and like us on Facebook (see side bar on the right).

 We welcome our brothers and sisters of the Romanian Orthodox Church (La Biserica Ortodoxã Românã din Londra – Parohía Românã Sf Gheorghe/St Dunstan) and members of the Romanian community in London, for whom St Dunstan’s has been the spiritual home for over 50 years.

 Our sixteenth century statue of Queen Elizabeth I can be seen above the porch in our churchyard.
 The statues of King Lud and his sons are under the porch.